smogon/pokemon-showdown/dev-tools/SIMULATE.md

-# Harness
+# Simulate

-`harness.js` allows for running multiple random simulations of Pokemon battles for testing or benchmarking purposes.
-Without any arguments, `harness.js` will run 100 random battles and report any errors that occurred.
-The number of battles run can be configured through by passing the number as the sole argument to `harness.js`, or through the `--num` flag (see below).
+`simulate.js` allows for running multiple random simulations of Pokemon battles for testing or benchmarking purposes.
+Without any arguments, `simulate.js` will run 100 random battles and report any errors that occur.

-## Flags

 Using any flag will trigger [minimist](https://github.com/substack/minimist) to be installed if it has not been already.

+## multi

+The `multi` subcommand (alias: `random`) allows for configuring the amount of battles played, which formats are used, how they are run, and what to output.

 ### General